Spanish FA president criticised for Hermoso kiss

 Last updated on .From the section Women's World Cup

-Spanish football president Luis Rubiales has been criticised for kissing Jenni Hermoso on the lips after Spain won the Women's World Cup.
+Spanish football federation president Luis Rubiales has been criticised for kissing Jenni Hermoso on the lips after Spain won the Women's World Cup.

 Rubiales kissed Hermoso during the presentation ceremony following Spain's 1-0 win over England in Sunday's final.